Golf After Total Knee Replacement

 - Adjust your swing.
 If you are right handed and the left knee was operated on, try turning the left foot more open toward your target to minimize rotation at the knee (reverse this for lefties with a right knee replacement).
 This may lead to a push/slice; talk to a golf teaching professional for help.

 Above all, be patient.
 If you follow our instructions and commit to rehabilitation, you will be back working on that handicap in no time.
-If you are a golfer or play any sport for that matter and are considering surgery, contact Western Berks Physical Therapy, a leading physical therapy in Reading PA area, for a consultation about post operative plan of care.
+If you are a golfer or play any sport for that matter and are considering surgery, contact Western Berks Physical Therapy, a leading physical therapy clinic in the Reading Pennsylvania area, for a consultation about post operative plan of care.